 Look, there’s no getting around the fact that cold calling of any type – janitorial or otherwise – is a numbers game… It takes x amount of “No’s” to get a “Yes”.
 But know that when you do get hear a yes, you’re going to wow them with your CleanlyRun.com proposal!
 And that’s how you turn a prospect into a paying customer!

 Most people are daunted by the idea of a “Cold Call”.
 And when I use that phrase, I mean exactly that.
 A completely “cold” (in person) sales stop (where no one is expecting you).
 Nevertheless, janitorial cold calling can be a very effective way to generate janitorial bidding opportunities.

 There is no substitute for talking to potential customers face to face and personally offering your services.
 On the downside, it’s time consuming and (can be, at first) uncomfortable.
 And very expensive if you opt to pay a salesperson to do this for you.

-There are tons of books and seminars on this topic, but let me share what’s worked for me for the past 25 years in the janitorial business…
+There are tons of books and seminars on this topic, but let me share what’s worked for me for the past three decades in the janitorial business…

 *Them: They almost always respond ,”how can I help you?”